CHRONIC LOW BACK PAIN

 TOP TEN WAYS TO EFFECTIVELY DEAL WITH CHRONIC LOW BACK PAIN

-- LOSE THE WEIGHT: If you are struggling with low back pain, but are not willing to do what it takes to get rid of excess weight (especially belly fat, which puts additional torque on the low back), you will likely fail.
+- LOSE THE WEIGHT: If you are struggling with low back pain, but are not willing to do what it takes to get rid of excess weight (especially BELLY FAT, which puts additional torque on the low back), you will likely fail.
 I cannot tell you you how many patients tell me that if they gain just 10 extra pounds, their back hurts.
 The best ways to lose weight are found HERE.
 By the way, I already know what you are thinking.
 You want me to know that you cannot lose the weight because the pain keeps you from exercising.
-This is nothing more than an excuse.
-Read the link above.
+This EXCUSE does not fly here.
 Weight loss is about 80-90% diet, which means it is only 10-20% exercise.
 If you follow my advice, you can accomplish weight loss without exercise.
 Be aware though, that losing weight will mean an increased emphasis on Gut Health.

 - HEAL YOUR GUT: Because virtually all health problems have a UNIVERSAL CAUSE, it would be in your best interest to learn about it and understand it.
 GUT HEALTH is critical for overall health, whether we are talking about your back, your THYROID, or your, ADRENAL GLANDS, or anything else.
 Be aware that all of this begins with an understanding of LEAKY GUT SYNDROME.

-- CONTROL INFLAMMATION: The first thing you have to understand is that INFLAMMATION is probably not what you think it is (swelling).
+- CONTROL INFLAMMATION: The first thing you have to understand in your quest to heal your back is that INFLAMMATION, while probably a huge part of your problem, is probably not what you think it is (swelling).
 HERE is great information on eating an Anti-inflammatory Diet.
-HERE is the link to highly Anti-inflammatory Pharmaceutical Grade Fish Oil.
-Oh; and if you are not drinking enough water, there is no way you are going to heal your back.
-Drink lots of water, and only water.
-This will help with many things, including decreasing inflammation.
 And if you are still smoking; stop!
 Smoking is not only highly Inflammatory, it literally starves every cell in your body for OXYGEN.